CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_04_Implementing_Hyper-V_Replica_and_Windows_Server_Backup.md

 # Lab 03: Implementing Hyper-V Replica and Windows Server Backup

-**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-801%20Lab%20Simulation%20-%20Implementing%20Hyper-V%20Replica%20and%20Windows%20Server%20Backup)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.
+## Lab Overview

+In this hands-on-lab, you will learn how to implement Hyper-V Replica to replicate virtual machines between two servers for disaster recovery, and Windows Server Backup to back up data to a network share for protection.
+You will configure replication, test failover, and set up automated backups using PowerShell to ensure data availability and recovery in case of failure.

 ## Lab Objectives

-After completing this lab, you'll be able to:
+In this lab, you will be working on:

-- Implement Hyper-V Replica.
+- Exercise1: Implementing Hyper-V Replica.
-- Implement backup and restore with Windows Server Backup.
+- Exercise 2: Implementing backup and restore with Windows Server Backup.

 ## Estimated timing: 80 minutes